bastien-pruvost/openshare/README.md

 ## Features

-- Light / Dark Themes
 - Credentials and Github authentication

 ## Roadmap

+- [x] ~Add authentication with next-auth~
-- [ ] Model the structure of the database
+- [ ] Finish the structure schema of the database
-- [ ] Model the structure of routing
+- [ ] Finish the structure schema of the routing
+- [ ] Finish the model on Figma
+- [ ] Add light & dark modes using next-themes
 - [ ] Signup and Signin pages
 - [ ] Home page (with all projects)
 - [ ] Project page